rokka-io/rokka-wordpress-plugin/readme.txt

 = 5.1.0 =

 * [FIX] Create stacks for custom `site_icon` sizes.
 If the theme registers custom `site_icon` sizes via the `site_icon_image_sizes` filter, the stacks for those sizes haven't been created in rokka which resulted in not rendering the favicons correctly in some cases.
+Please check if your stacks are up-to-date after updating to this version.

 = 5.0.0 =